MicrosoftDocs/SupportArticles-docs/Teams/files/cannot-upload-files-or-access-onedrive.md

 Microsoft 365 admin users have access to diagnostics that can be run within the tenant to verify possible issues with uploading files to Teams chat.

 > [!NOTE]
-> This feature is not available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.
+> This feature isn't available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.

-To do this, select **Run Tests** below, which will populate the diagnostic in the Microsoft 365 Admin Center.
+Select **Run Tests** below, which will populate the diagnostic in the Microsoft 365 Admin Center.

 > [!div class="nextstepaction"]
 > [Run Tests: Unable to upload files to Teams chat](https://aka.ms/TeamsUploadFilesInChat)

-The diagnostic will perform a large range of verifications.
+The diagnostic performs a large range of verifications.

 ## Contact Support